A NEW CALL FOR PAPERS for 2019:

-- What is the Church’s role in advocating for accountability across all sectors towards optimizing access to quality, affordable local healthcare services, and promoting sustainable healthy environments among the most vulnerable populations?
+- What is the faith community's role in advocating for accountability across all sectors towards optimizing access to quality, affordable local healthcare services, and promoting sustainable healthy environments among the most vulnerable populations?

 - What are the latest research investigations into protecting vulnerable populations from exploitation, trafficking, and inequality?

-- What are examples of programs that do justice, love mercy, and practice humility in the promotion and protection of human health?
+- What are examples of programs and best practices that do justice, love mercy, and practice humility in the promotion and protection of human health?